inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	If you hit two keys on e typewriter, e one you don't want hits e paper.
 Bachor:
-	A guy who is footloose and fiancee-free.
+	A guy who is footlo and fiancee-free.
 FORTUNE DISCUSSES THE OBSCURE FIMS: #12

 O.E.D.:				David ean, 1969, 3 hours 30 min.